kehantan/labbook/docs/protein/bradford.rst

 Standard plot
 -------------

+* The standard plot only need to be done once, after the standard plot is established, use the standard plot to determine the concentration of protein in purified protein sample.
+* The standard plot only concerns the absorbance of the BSA part, we can ommit the absorbance of sample first if we only want to plot the standard graph.

 #.
 Get absorbance for 590 nm and 450 nm, including blank.
 #.
 Minus off all the absorbance (including 0 ug/mL BSA) against blank.
 #.
-Devide the absorbance of 950 nm by absorbance of 450 nm to get the A\ :sub:`590`\ /A\ :sub:`450`\ ratio.
+Devide the absorbance of 590 nm by absorbance of 450 nm to get the A\ :sub:`590`\ /A\ :sub:`450`\ ratio.
 #.
 Plot the points as a scatter plot.

-*Note:* The absorbance reading for the first data point, 0 ug/mL don't need to be 0.
+* The absorbance reading for the first data point, 0 ug/mL don't need to be 0.
 I don't minus the other absorbance reading against the absorbance reading from 0 ug/mL.
+* The R\ :sup:`2` should be 0.99.